srvk/DiViMe/README.md

 ### OpenSmile_SAD

+Main reference for this tool:

-F. Eyben, F. Weninger, F. Gross, and B. Schuller, “Recent devel-opments in opensmile, the munich open-source multimedia feature extractor,” in Proceedings of the 21st ACM international conference on Multimedia.
-ACM, 2013, pp. 835–838.
+Eyben, F. Weninger, F. Gross, F., &1 Schuller, B. (2013).
+Recent developments in OpenSmile, the Munich open-source multimedia feature extractor.
+Proceedings of the 21st ACM international conference on Multimedia, 835–838.

+#### General intro

+TO BE ADDED

 ### TOCombo_SAD

+Main references for this tool:

 A. Ziaei, A. Sangwan, J.H.L.
 Hansen, "Effective word count estimation for long duration daily naturalistic audio recordings," Speech Communication, vol. 84, pp. 15-23, Nov.
 2016.
 S.O.
 Sadjadi, J.H.L.
-Hansen, "Unsupervised Speech Activity Detection using Voicing Measures and Perceptual Spectral Flux," IEEE Signal Processing Letters, vol. 20, no. 3, pp. 197-200, March 2013
+Hansen, "Unsupervised Speech Activity Detection using Voicing Measures and Perceptual Spectral Flux," IEEE Signal Processing Letters, vol. 20, no. 3, pp. 197-200, March 2013.

+#### General intro

+TO BE ADDED

 ### DiarTK

+Main reference for this tool:

+D. Vijayasenan and F. Valente, “Diartk: An open source toolkit for research in multistream speaker diarization and its application to meetings recordings,” in Thirteenth Annual Conference of the International Speech Communication Association, 2012.

+#### General intro

+TO BE ADDED

+#### Instructions for direct use

 This tool performs diarization, requiring as input not only .wav audio, but also speech/nonspeech in .rttm format as generated by one of the tools above.
 A script to run DiarTK (also known as ib_diarization_toolkit) can be found in `tools/diartk.sh`.
-Here is it's usage:
+Here is its usage:
 ```
 Usage: diartk.sh <dirname> <transcription>
 where dirname is the name of the folder